Fire and Ice

 "You were put in my path for a reason.
 Someday, I will tell you the Amazon's history, but right now we need to get you out of here."

 Elissa was right about Lao Pan and Cassandra, they became instant friends.
 They talked for hours about healing herbs and understanding the significance of dreams.
-Elissa didn't share with them her own power for prophetic dreams.
+Elissa didn't share with them her prophetic dreams.
 She wasn't certain why, but it was something private she had only shared with her mother.
-Lysippe filled her thoughts lot; maybe because her mission was concluding.
-She missed her mother's love and guidance more each day.
+Lysippe filled her thoughts maybe because her mission was concluding.
+She missed her mother's love, and guidance more each day.

 Cassandra found Elissa sitting under a tree, lost in thought.
 The Amazon fascinated her with her beauty and strength.
 She wondered what she would have done if Methos had taken her captive.
 Something told Cassandra the Four Horsemen would have been short several heads by the time Elissa was through with them.